tim-green/tgws-v2/README.md

 # TimGreen.ws Version 2.0
-> The new site design for Tim Green personal site.
+The brand new site for myself.

->
+I've moved away from having jQuery and having some good old vanilla JS functionalities.
+I used Sass for styling and converted nearly all images from jpg to WebP.

-> I really want to move away from having jQuery and just have some plain old JavaScript functionalities, it also includes Sass, webp assets too.
+Nearly every bit of code and elements been optimised and minified to help achieve the 100/100 performance score.